-CDL 181 Introduction to Commercial Vehicle Maneuvers/Lab 2 Credits
+CDL 181 Introduction to Commercial Vehicle Maneuvers 2 Credits w/Lab

 This course is designed for the driver at the early stages of handling a commercial vehicle.
 The student will operate a commercial vehicle through the driving simulator lab, and learn how to operate the vehicle in a safe environment without the risk for public safety or damaging the vehicle.
 Throughout the course the driver will learn all the basic maneuvers needed to handle the commercial vehicle before driving the tractor trailer.
 Students are required to complete 10 hours of simulator driving.

-CDL 190 Skid Loader
+CDL 190 Skid Loader 1 Credit